AgentPenguinC/schems/README.md

 - Version: 1.18.2 Forge
 - Mods Required: Create, Valkyrien Skies, Valkyrien Skies Clockwork (Latest nightly in the clockwork-nightlies channel here: https://discord.gg/gmcn33deRz), Create: Big Cannons (Latest Nightly Here: https://discord.gg/vgfMMUUgvT), Create: Alloyed, Create: Deco, Decorative Blocks, 'Dustrial Decor
 - Additional Notes:
-  - For now, you MUST use the first version of clockwork in the VS discord server for this plane to work.
-The plane has been temporarily broken in the second patch.
-Once the third jar rolls around, that should work fine, I hope.
   - All other assembly steps are in the related video.
 Have fun!

 ### Tunnel Bore V1